sap-tutorials/Tutorials/tutorials/hana-clients-python/hana-clients-python.md

 [ACCORDION-BEGIN [Step 3: ](Create Python application that queries SAP HANA)]

-1. In a shell, create a folder named `python`, enter the newly created directory, and open an editor on a file name `pythonQuery.py`.
+1. In a shell, create a folder named `python`, enter the newly created directory, and open a file name `pythonQuery.py` in an editor.

     ```Shell (Microsoft Windows)
     mkdir %HOMEPATH%\HANAClientsTutorial\python